Fabioomega/InfiniteRadio/README.md

 ## Option 1: Running the DJ on MacOS

+The Mac application can start the Process DJ or connect to the LLM DJ.
+It lives as a tray application to easily configure and examine the music control. **Note:** When using the Mac application, you may need to provide additional permissions to allow the DJ to examine your screen to dynamically select the genre.

 1. **Download the latest release:**
    - Go to the releases page and download the [latest version](https://github.com/LaurieWired/InfiniteRadio/releases/download/v1.0/InfiniteRadio.zip)
    - Run the .app file and Infinite Radio will appear in your tray